POINT CHEVALIER BUNGALOW | Renovation & Contemporary Addition in collaboration with Hannah Warren Interiors

-Project scope: concept design, developed design, resource consent, building consent, on-site monitoring.
+Project Scope: concept design, developed design, resource consent, building consent, on-site monitoring.

 Featured in Archipro